 Starting in 2017, Airlie Press will relax its participation requirement of attending monthly meetings in Salem.
-With most of Airlie’s logistics streamlined, we will be moving to bi-monthly meetings, with interaction via Skype and/or email in the intervening months.
+With most of Airlie’s logistics streamlined, we hope to encourage submissions from poets who may find travel difficult but who are available to work on Airlie tasks and advance the press's goals, and when necessary, are capable of interacting via Skype in place of attending a given meeting.

 Airlie Press is a nonprofit poetry collective based in and around Portland, Oregon.
 We seek manuscripts from Pacific Northwest poets who are willing and able to commit to a three-year term of doing the shared work of running a collective press.
-An essential element of this commitment is the necessity of attending bi-monthly meetings in person, during which the most important editorial decisions are made by consensus.
+Most important editorial decisions are made by consensus.

 Each member’s book is published in the second year of his or her term.
 Authors have the final say about the content and presentation of their books.
 All profits from the sale of books are returned to the collective.